 On July 27, 1960, the Central Mississippi Presbytery unanimously accepted the petition for a church.
 On August 3, 1960, a corporate charter was secured.
 On September 11, 1960, a commission from the Central Mississippi Presbytery organized Covenant in a Sunday afternoon service at the School for the Blind.
 The first morning service was held October 2, 1960, and Elders and Deacons were ordained and installed on October 16, 1960.
 There were 75 charter members.

 The building site, consisting of 4.3 acres, was purchased on August 29, 1960, at the present location of 4000 Ridgewood Road.
 After adequate funds were raised, construction of the new church building began.
 The two-story edifice consisted of a sanctuary, spire, and west wing.
 The groundbreaking was held in 1963, and the complete structure was dedicated in 1965, just five years after the initial group met.

 The first structure on the property, a Boy Scout hut, has served the troop sponsored by Covenant.
-To better serve its youth, the church was given a nearby home and moved it to the property.
+To better serve its youth, the church was given a nearby home and moved it to the property to become the Youth House.
 Through the years, Covenant has expanded its youth and children's programs, established a preschool, and, until recently, a School for the Arts.
 Directors for each program have served on staff.
 In 1991, with prayer - and funds and pledges in hand - the church completed construction of a new south wing to accommodate its growth.